siddharth201/MyNotes/SystemDesign/StructuralPatterns/AdapterPattern.md

 ## **Adapter Pattern**

-** `Adapter` is a structural design pattern that allows objects with incompatible interfaces to collaborate. </br>Adapter Pattern helps achieve loose coupling by introducing an abstraction.**
+**Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.**

+**Adapter Pattern helps achieve loose coupling by introducing an abstraction.**

-** Our app depends only on our interface, while the Adapter translates calls to the 3rd-party or legacy API.**
+**Our app depends only on our interface, while the Adapter translates calls to the 3rd-party or legacy API.**

-** If the external API changes or we replace it, only the Adapter needs modification — the rest of the code stays untouched.**
+**If the external API changes or we replace it, only the Adapter needs modification — the rest of the code stays untouched.**

-** It works beautifully with Dependency Injection and Dependency Inversion.**
+**It works beautifully with Dependency Injection and Dependency Inversion.**

 ## 🧠 One-Line Memory Hook